 Establishment of Vineyard

 The initial test area was then expanded to over 15 acres and more than 10,000 vines.
 Stanlake Park grows a large number of grape varieties – including Bacchus, Schönburger, Madeleine Angevine, Seyval blanc, Triomphe d'Alsace, Gewürztraminer, Ortega, Dornfelder, Siegerebbe, Optima, Pinot Grigio, Reichensteiner, Regner, Wurzer, Muller-Thurgau and the classic Champagne varieties Pinot Noir, Meunier and Chardonnay.

 There are also several different trellising systems used, including some unique to the Estate – the ‘Stanlake Bow’ and the ‘Stanlake Ballerina’, which is a variant of the Smart-Dyson Ballerina, in effect a mid-height Sylvoz system; this system is ideal for our long cool growing season, giving the resultant fruit a perfect balance between quality and yield.
 The careful hand harvesting of the grapes usually starts at the beginning of October.

 Winemaking takes place within a 17th Century Reformation barn which houses the largest winery in Berkshire, capable of handling over 200 tonnes of fruit in any one season.
 Our disgorging line was one of the first being used in England.
 The fastidious attention to detail in the vineyard continues in the winery, where the entire process is carefully monitored and controlled by Nico Centonze, our expert winemaker.

-We also make wine for many other English vineyards, and the success of both our own wine and the wine made for others has led Stanlake Park Wine Estate to become one of the largest and best-known wine makers in Berkshire.
+The success of both our own wine and the wine made for other regional vineyards has led Stanlake Park Wine Estate to become one of the largest and best-known wine makers in Berkshire.